 Mental Health is not having the answer all the time, but committing to the process.

-Work with me to plant new seeds, to nurture your mind and take the steps to have the life you envision in your most beautiful dreams.
+Work with us to plant new seeds, to nurture your mind and take the steps to have the life you envision in your most beautiful dreams.

-My approach is grounded in a belief that every single one of us is worthy.
-I work with individuals (adults and adolescents), couples, and families to develop positive tools and resources to help improve their relational and individual wellbeing.
-With training rooted in family systems theory, I aim to address the needs of individuals in the context of family, social and cultural systems while working from a strength based perspective.
-I empower my clients to develop customized treatment goals that fit their needs and move them towards their goals.
-I am open to integrating spirituality and faith as a resource to guide the maintenance of client challenges.
-I am also sensitive to issues of diversity related to religion, race, socio-economic status, sexual orientation and gender identity.
+Our approach is grounded in a belief that every single one of us is worthy.
+We work with individuals (adults and adolescents), couples, and families to develop positive tools and resources to help improve their relational and individual wellbeing.
+With training rooted in family systems theory, we aim to address the needs of individuals in the context of family, social and cultural systems while working from a strength based perspective.
+We empower our clients to develop customized treatment goals that fit their needs and move them towards their goals.
+We are open to integrating spirituality and faith as a resource to guide the maintenance of client challenges.
+We are also sensitive to issues of diversity related to religion, race, socio-economic status, sexual orientation and gender identity.

-I have a special interest in working with people of color, particularly African Americans, and other ethnic minortized and marginalized communities.
+We have a special interest in working with people of color, particularly Black Americans, and other ethnic minortized and marginalized communities.

-Common presenting challenges and obstacles I work with in my practice include:
+Common presenting challenges and obstacles we explore with our clients:

 Anxiety and Panic